ewired/gjs-guide/docs/extensions/overview/anatomy.md

  * This function is called when the preferences window is first created to build
  * and return a GTK widget.
  *
  * As of GNOME 42, the preferences window will be a `Adw.PreferencesWindow`.
- * Intermediate `Adw.PreferencesPage` and `Adw.PreferencesGroup` widgets will be
+The
+ * widget returned by this function will be added to an `Adw.PreferencesPage` or
- * used to wrap the returned widget if necessary.
+ * `Adw.PreferencesGroup` if necessary.
  *
  * @returns {Gtk.Widget} the preferences widget
  */
 function buildPrefsWidget() {
-    // This could be any GtkWidget subclass, although usually you would choose
+    // This may be any GtkWidget, although usually you would choose a container
-    // something like a GtkGrid, GtkBox or GtkNotebook const prefsWidget = new Gtk.Box();
+    // container like a GtkBox, GtkGrid or GtkNotebook const prefsWidget = new Gtk.Box();

-    // Add a widget to the group.
-This could be any GtkWidget subclass,
+    // Add a widget to the container, usually a preference row such as
-    // although usually you would choose preferences rows such as AdwActionRow,
-    // AdwComboRow or AdwRevealerRow.
+    // AdwActionRow, AdwComboRow or AdwRevealerRow
     const label = new Gtk.Label({ label: `${Me.metadata.name}` });
     prefsWidget.append(label);